Television New Zealand Archive: Compliance

 The Minister of Arts, Culture and Heritage Chris Finlayson appointed the Ministry for Culture and Heritage to monitor Ngā Taonga Sound & Vision, and to advise the Minister on the archive's ongoing service and financial performance.
 The Board of Ngā Taonga were responsible for ensuring the archive complied with the terms of the Memorandum of Understanding.

 The Memorandum allowed for the Minister to amend the agreement, withhold payments from Ngā Taonga or require repayment if the agreed outputs were not being met.
-These options however were never utilized by either Maggie Barry or Grant Robertson - the two Ministers responsible for overseeing the archive's activities during the period when the archive didn't meet its targets.
+These options however were never utilised by either Maggie Barry or Grant Robertson - the two Ministers responsible for overseeing the archive's activities during the period when the archive didn't meet its targets.
 Ms Barry did however request a progress report on the TVNZ digitistion project in 2017.
 This was supplied to the Ministry in September 2018, but has not been supplied to the current Minister, Grant Robertson.